twofap/stable-diffusion/README.md

 <h1 align="center">Installation</h1>

-All the modified files are in the [optimizedSD](optimizedSD) folder, so if you have already cloned the original repository you can just download and copy this folder into the original instead of cloning the entire repo.
-You can also clone this repo and follow the same installation steps as the original (mainly creating the conda environment and placing the weights at the specified location).
+Clone this repo and follow the same installation steps as the original (mainly creating the conda environment and placing the weights at the specified location).

 Alternatively, if you prefer to use Docker, you can do the following: